WeideMo/cardSwitch/readme.md

 ## Instructions

-Just need to do as the demo page.
+Check out the demo page and do as the demo page.